-Job search benefit: The benefit amount depends on the insured's age and family status.
-For a single person younger than age 18 living alone, €242.84 is paid; if between ages 18 and 20, €381.42; if between ages 21 and 24, €625.82; if aged 25 or older, €619.58.
-If the insured is cohabiting or has dependents (a spouse, partner, or another person with no individual income or for whom alimony is paid), €872.04 is paid regardless of age.
-For an insured person younger than age 18 cohabiting with persons with an income, €212.16 is paid; otherwise, €338.78.
+Job search benefit: The benefit depends on the insured's age and family status.
+For a single person younger than age 18 living alone, €268.06 is paid; if between ages 18 and 20, €421.46; if aged 21 or older, €697.84.
+If the insured is cohabiting or has dependents (a spouse, partner, or another person with no individual income or for whom alimony is paid), €943.80 is paid regardless of age.
+For an insured person younger than age 18 cohabiting with persons with an income, €229.84 is paid; otherwise, €366.60.

-Prepension supplement: 50% of the difference between the monthly benefit (calculated as 60% of last gross earnings) and net earnings (gross earnings reduced by social contributions and certain other deductions) is paid.
-The supplement is payable until the insured reaches retirement age.
+Prepension supplement: 50% of the difference between the monthly benefit (calculated as 60% of last gross earnings) and net earnings (gross earnings up to a ceiling of €3,391.61, reduced by social contributions and certain other deductions) is paid.
+The supplement may be paid until the insured reaches retirement age.